gitpan/App-ZofCMS/README.md

 confident that I will no longer have to hack around existing Perl code on the site.

-"What about L<Catalyst>?", you may ask.
+"What about [Catalyst](https://metacpan.org/pod/Catalyst)?", you may ask.
 Well, here is my answer.
-L<Catalyst> is GREAT!
+[Catalyst](https://metacpan.org/pod/Catalyst) is GREAT!
 I love it.
 It's magic.
-But even on L<http://zoffix.com/>, which allows me to easily install modules directly from CPAN AND gives me ssh access, I spent quite some time deploying my Catalyst application.
+But even on [http://zoffix.com/](http://zoffix.com/), which allows me to easily install modules directly from CPAN AND gives me ssh access, I spent quite some time deploying my Catalyst application.
 As I am not creating very large sites at work (or at home for that matter) I feel that Catalyst is an overkill for what I do.
 I definitely recommend Catalyst to everyone.
 We make our own choices
-- I am happy with the ones I've made.
+\- I am happy with the ones I've made.

-=head1 HOW DOES IT WORK
+# HOW DOES IT WORK

-There is a single C<index.pl> script.
-The page to display is specified via C<page> query parameter (it can come from either POST or GET requests).
+There is a single `index.pl` script.
+The page to display is specified via `page` query parameter (it can come from either POST or GET requests).
-There is also a C<dir> parameter, but it's use it optional.
-For example, if you are to access C<index.pl?page=foo/bar/baz/page> framework will convert the query into C<page=page&dir=foo/bar/baz/>.
+There is also a `dir` parameter, but it's use it optional.
+For example, if you are to access `index.pl?page=foo/bar/baz/page` framework will convert the query into `page=page&dir=foo/bar/baz/`.

-The "config file" (see L<App::ZofCMS::Config>) is loaded and checked whether or not the specified page is an "allowed page"; if it isn't, user will be presented with a 404.
+The "config file" (see [App::ZofCMS::Config](https://metacpan.org/pod/App::ZofCMS::Config)) is loaded and checked whether or not the specified page is an "allowed page"; if it isn't, user will be presented with a 404.

 Later on, the "ZofCMS template" file is located and loaded.
 This template is just a file with a Perl hashref in it.
-All keys have special meanings, see L<App::ZofCMS::Template> for details.
-Some (or even all) of those keys can be specified in the "config file" under several keys which provide "defaults", see L<App::ZofCMS::Config> for details.
+All keys have special meanings, see [App::ZofCMS::Template](https://metacpan.org/pod/App::ZofCMS::Template) for details.
+Some (or even all) of those keys can be specified in the "config file" under several keys which provide "defaults", see [App::ZofCMS::Config](https://metacpan.org/pod/App::ZofCMS::Config) for details.

-ZofCMS template will reference a "base" template (which is a L<HTML::Template> template) as well as several other L<HTML::Template>
+ZofCMS template will reference a "base" template (which is a [HTML::Template](https://metacpan.org/pod/HTML::Template) template) as well as several other [HTML::Template](https://metacpan.org/pod/HTML::Template) files.
-files.
 The framework then will run any plugins, fill out all the values in the templates and display the page to the user.

-=head1 USING THE FRAMEWORK
+# USING THE FRAMEWORK

-=head2 FIRST TIME USE
+## FIRST TIME USE

 Ok, if you are reading this I can assume you want to give ZofCMS a whirl.
 This documentation describes how to install/use it from CPAN.
-I am also planing to put up a ZofCMS tarball on L<http://web-tools.cc/tools/ZofCMS/>
-from which you can get started without touching CPAN (for the most part).
+I am also planing to put up a ZofCMS tarball on [http://web-tools.cc/tools/ZofCMS/](http://web-tools.cc/tools/ZofCMS/) from which you can get started without touching CPAN (for the most part).
 At the time of this writing that webpage is not yet up.

-First of all, install C<App::ZofCMS> "module" via your cpan script.
-If you don't know how to do that, read L<http://novosial.org/perl/life-with-cpan/index.html>.
-This will install ZofCMS "core" along with with helper script.
-Detailed description of helper script can be found by running C<perldoc zofcms_helper>.
+First of all, install `App::ZofCMS` "module" via your cpan script.
+If you don't know how to do that, read [http://novosial.org/perl/life-with-cpan/index.html](http://novosial.org/perl/life-with-cpan/index.html).
+This will install ZofCMS
+"core" along with with helper script.
+Detailed description of helper script can be found by running `perldoc zofcms_helper`.

-=head2 INITIAL SETUP
+## INITIAL SETUP

 Pick a directory in which you want to create ZofCMS "base" from which you would start working on your site.
 This documentation assumes that you are doing all this on a local, fully functional box.

-ZofCMS directory/file setup is arranged to have one directory web accessible; that one will contain C<index.pl> along with any CSS/JS files or images that will be on your website.
-Another directory will not be web accessible; here you will keep your ZofCMS templates along with page templates (i.e. L<HTML::Template>, or "data") and the config file.
+ZofCMS directory/file setup is arranged to have one directory web accessible; that one will contain `index.pl` along with any CSS/JS files or images that will be on your website.
+Another directory will not be web accessible; here you will keep your ZofCMS templates along with page templates (i.e. [HTML::Template](https://metacpan.org/pod/HTML::Template), or "data") and the config file.

-As example we will want our site to be in C</var/www/testsite/> directory, thus we go (assuming we are on the system which has C<mkdir> and C<cd>):
+As example we will want our site to be in `/var/www/testsite/` directory, thus we go (assuming we are on the system which has `mkdir` and `cd`):

     mkdir /var/www/testsite;
     cd /var/www/testsite/;
     zofcms_helper --site web;

-Details about C<zofcms_helper> script can be found in C<perldoc zofcms_helper>.
-In this example, the helper script created two directories C</var/www/testsite/web/> and C</var/www/testsite/web_site/>.
+Details about `zofcms_helper` script can be found in `perldoc zofcms_helper`.
+In this example, the helper script created two directories `/var/www/testsite/web/` and `/var/www/testsite/web_site/`.
-The C<web> directory is what we would have as web accessible (containing C<index.pl>) and C<web_site> is what would contain ZofCMS "core".
+The `web` directory is what we would have as web accessible (containing `index.pl`) and `web_site` is what would contain ZofCMS "core".

-The helper script stuffed a single file, C<index.pl> into C</var/www/testsite/web/> directory and that's the only thing that ZofCMS cares about from that directory.
-B<Note:> make sure to remove the line C<use CGI::Carp qw/fatalsToBrowser/;> from C<index.pl> before deploying your finished site live.
-See C<CGI::Carp> for more information.
+The helper script stuffed a single file, `index.pl` into `/var/www/testsite/web/` directory and that's the only thing that ZofCMS cares about from that directory. __Note:__ make sure to remove the line `use CGI::Carp qw/fatalsToBrowser/;` from `index.pl` before deploying your finished site live.
+See `CGI::Carp` for more information.

-The C</var/www/testsite/web_site/> has more goodies in it.
+The `/var/www/testsite/web_site/` has more goodies in it.
 Here is what we have in here:

     data        - here you would put your HTML::Template templates which